caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 One of the most common mistakes in phylogenetic analyses is to include too few taxa.
 There are many ways that adding taxa helps:

-- Adding taxa breaks up edges in the phylogeny.
+- Adding taxa breaks up branches in the phylogeny.
 This often improves the performance of maximum likelihood.
 If you are only interested in taxa 1...20, it still helps to add in taxa 21...50, even if you end up not paying much attention to where they go.
 They will often improve your ability to infer relationships among the taxa you are most interested in.

 - Adding taxa can help improve model evaluation and model parameter estimation.